developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 	<img style="padding-left:0px;" src="http://i.imgur.com/vHrV660.png" width="380" height="600" border="10">

 ### Battery
-The Battery section of the Feature Demo application shows how to use the most common [Battery APIs](https://developer.motorolasolutions.com/docs/DOC-2511):
+The Battery section of the Feature Demo application shows how to use the most common [Battery APIs](/enterprise-browser/1-4/api/battery/):

 * Show Icon – Tapping this button will show a battery icon in the upper left hand corner.
-You can control more aspects of how it is presented and the location by changing parameters within the code
+Control more aspects of its presentation and location by changing parameters within the code
 * Hide Icon – Tapping this button will hide the battery icon
 * Start – Tapping this button will begin to monitor for battery status events.
 For example, when not being charged, it will show the battery level
 * Stop – Tapping this button will stop monitoring for battery status events

 ### Camera
-The Camera section of the Feature Demo application shows how to use the most common [Imager APIs](https://developer.motorolasolutions.com/docs/DOC-2673):
+The Camera section of the Feature Demo application shows how to use the most common [Imager APIs](/enterprise-browser/1-4/api/Imager/):

-* Show Camera – Tapping this button will activate the camera and allow you to take a picture.
+* Show Camera – Tapping this button will activate the camera and allows a picture to be taken.
 It will show the status information from the performing the action

 ### Hourglass
-The Hourglass section of the Feature Demo application shows how to use the most common [Hourglass APIs](https://developer.motorolasolutions.com/docs/DOC-2519):
+The Hourglass section of the Feature Demo application shows how to use the most common [Hourglass APIs](/enterprise-browser/1-4/api/Hourglass/):

 * Show – Tapping this button will show a loading indicator in the position denoted in the `Left` and `Top` coordinates field.
 If nothing is entered, it will show the loading indicator in the center of the screen
 * Hide – Tapping this button will hide the loading indicator